UPDATED: 10:25 a.m. ET, Jan. 22, 2020 —

-The latest case of a violent white person being peacefully arrested is 19-year-old Matthew Bernard.
-He shot and killed two women and a child in Pittsylvania County, Virginia.
+Prior to that, 19-year-old Matthew Bernard shot and killed two women and a child in Pittsylvania County, Virginia, in August.
 Bernard, who was naked and armed with a rifle, also choked a church caretaker and chased a police officer.
 He posed such a threat to the public that seven local schools were locked down, according to WDBJ-TV.

 Yet, somehow, police found a way to de-escalate the situation without resorting to the type of lethal force cops often rely on when confronting Black suspects accused of far less.

-USA Today reports Bernard was arrested on three counts of first-degree murder.
+USA Today reported that Bernard was arrested on three counts of first-degree murder.
 The sheriff’s office released the following statement, “The names of the deceased are being held until family members are notified.
 Investigators are still on-scene collecting evidence and interviewing witnesses.
 A first court appearance has not been scheduled.”

 However, there were reports that two of the victims were the wife and child of Blake Bivens, a Double-A pitcher in the Tampa Bay Rays organization and that Bernard is the brother of Bivens’ wife.

 Rest in peace to the victims.
 How incredible with all of this violence that police still managed to peacefully arrest the alleged killer.